muazwzxv/Customer-Fraud-Microservices/README.md

 ## Microservices with Spring boot

+### This repo focuses more on creating a working microservices with event queues

-***Note that Im following a course on how to create a microservices with Spring, I'm also adding some more service of my own on top of the course***
+***Note that I'm following a course on how to create a microservices with Spring, I'm also adding some more service of my own on top of the course***

 **Whatever im building is not finalized yet btw**